jeongchan0315/Intelligent-Forgotten-Item-Detection-System-IFIDS-/docs/progress_log.md

 -Further developed programming skills in Arduino IDE -Created a simple button-reactive buzzer system, with the button again simulating RFID tag detection -Developed understanding of how the completed product may look and feel

+##July 1, 2026
+-Created an early draft for a flowchart on IFIDS -Began planning a hardware block diagram

+##